xavierfoucrier/instacam/DOCUMENTATION.md

 Return: `Nothing`
 Default: `null`

 Done is a callback method **called when the stream is fully captured**.
-You can override the default method of Instacam by adding your own function here.
+You can override the default method of Instacam by adding your own logic here.

 #### fail
 Type: `Function`
 Return: `Nothing`
 Default: `null`

 Fail is a callback method **called when the stream capture failed**.
-You can override the default method of Instacam by adding your own function here.
+You can override the default method of Instacam by adding your own logic here.
 Note that this function pass an `exception` argument that represent the NavigatorUserMediaError object, allowing you to detect the source of the problem.

 #### unsupported
 Type: `Function`
 Return: `Nothing`
 Default: `null`

 Unsupported is a callback method **called when a browser doesn't support a required API** to properly work.
-You can override the default method of Instacam by adding your own function here.
+You can override the default method of Instacam by adding your own logic here.

 ## Methods